steqeq/0000/docs/examples/inception_casestudy/inception_casestudy.md

 The previous section focused on downloading and using the Inception v3 model for a simple image classification task.
 This section walks through training the model on a new dataset.

 Follow these steps:

+1. Run the PyTorch ROCm Docker image or refer to the section [Installing PyTorch](https://docs.amd.com/bundle/ROCm-Deep-Learning-Guide-v5.4-/page/Frameworks_Installation.html#d1667e113) for setting up a PyTorch environment on ROCm.